 At times the engineering work required to protect communities from coastal flooding and erosion can impact wildlife and cause unavoidable habitat loss.
 Comprehensive assessments are undertaken to minimise the impact of work including exploring habitat creation opportunities such as improving existing habitats or creating new habitats at alternative sites.

-The planned work on the Southsea coastal defences increased the awareness of a small population of wading birds called Purple Sandpipers, which is their only regular location in Hampshire is found beside the Southsea Castle, between December and April each year
+The planned work on the Southsea coastal defences increased the awareness of a small population of wading birds called Purple Sandpipers.
+Their only regular location in Hampshire is found beside the Southsea Castle, between December and April each year.

 These small shorebirds are subject to two specific threats in this location: increasing sea levels and the imminent build of the new Southsea flood defences.
 A research project was undertaken to study the wintering population of the Purple Sandpiper to ensure their habitat was preserved as part of the Southsea flood defence scheme.